AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_discover_overlaps_collaborator_audiences"
->title="Discover overlaps with audience"
+>title="Discover overlaps with individual audiences"
->abstract="Information related to this audience and its overlaps with the collaborator's universe of identities."
+>abstract="Get insights around the population of this audience and its overlaps with the collaborator's universe of identities."

 ![Discover overlaps with different audiences view](/help/assets/collaborate/discover-overlaps/discover-overlaps-cards-view.png)